Look-Ka Py Py

-Look-Ka Py Py is the second studio album by the American funk group The Meters.
+Look-Ka Py Py is the second studio album by the American funk group the Meters.
 The instrumental album was ranked number 218 on the Rolling Stone list of 500 Greatest Albums of All Time in 2003, 220 on the 2012 revised list and 415 on the 2020 revised list.

 Reception

 Cub Koda of AllMusic said of the album and the band: "The second album by The Meters continues the sound that made them New Orleans legends."
 Ted Drozdowski of Rolling Stone characterized the album's sound as "clear, unhurried and certain".
 He characterized the guitar sound as "brief, precise", the organ sound as "free of the rhythm", the bass sound as "fat, saw-tooth grooves", and the drum sound as "dry and up front".
 In ranking the album for its greatest-all-time list, the magazine noted the bass riffs and the off-beat drumming.

-The album's title track "Look-Ka Py Py" reached #11 on the US R&B Singles chart and the album reached #23 on the US R&B Albums chart.
+The album's title track reached number 11 on the US R&B Singles chart and the album reached number 23 on the US R&B Albums chart.